drtjwalton/drtjwalton.github.io/_pages/book.md

 		<details>
 			<summary><b>Synopsis</b></summary>
-			This graduate-level text offers a novel perspective on the interplay between gravitation, electrodynamics, and quantum physics, framed within the rigorous language of modern differential geometry, utilizing concepts like fibre bundles, manifolds and exterior calculus.
-While focusing heavily on Einstein's theory of gravitation, it develops a broad mathematical framework encompassing arbitrary dimensional manifolds, metric tensor fields of any signature, torsion, and metric gradients.
-A unique contribution is the introduction of Frenet-Serret frames along curves in Lorentzian manifolds and the precise definition of an "ideal spacetime observer" and a "standard clock," emphasizing the role of quantum wave-particle duality in local measurements.
-The book employs a variational approach using exterior calculus to derive generalized gravitational theories and provides a detailed analysis of the Einstein-Maxwell paradigm.
-It meticulously distinguishes geometric and co-ordinate singularities using charts like Painleve-Gullstrand and Kruskal-Szekeres to explore black hole spacetimes.
-Further chapters provide a geometrical framework for the Tolman-Oppenheimer-Volkoff theory and clarify the "Oppenheimer-Schiff Debate."
-The book concludes by introducing complex chiral pulse models across various electrodynamics theories and linearised gravitation, and discusses spinor pulse fields using Clifford algebra bundles.
+			This graduate-level text offers a fresh, geometric perspective on gravitation, electrodynamics, and quantum physics, primarily using the language of differential geometry, fiber bundles, manifolds and exterior calculus.
+It places Einstein's theory of gravitation within a broad mathematical framework, featuring concepts like torsion and metric gradients, and includes a novel introduction to Frenet-Serret frames in arbitrary-dimensional manifolds.
+The book provides a precise definition of an "ideal spacetime observer" and "standard clock," integrating the role of quantum wave-particle duality.
+It utilizes the exterior calculus for deriving generalized theories of gravity and matter, analyzes black hole spacetimes using Kruskal-Szekeres charts and Killing fields, and introduces chiral pulse models and spinor fields as a basis for advanced study.
 		</details>
 		<hr>
   		<details>